Frequently Asked Questions

 Never!

-Speculative is the broad range of genres that encompass fantasy and science fiction, which can include hard science fiction, fables, sword and sorcery, creature features, space opera, time travel, low fantasy, magic realism, etc. There are too many sub-genres to name them all.
-Dark speculative is allowed, which may cross over into horror.
+Speculative is the broad range of genres that encompass Science Fiction and Fantasy, including hard science fiction, fables, sword and sorcery, creature features, space opera, time travel, low fantasy, magic realism, etc. There are too many sub-genres to name them all.
+Dark speculative is allowed, which may cross over into Horror.
 True crime or any horror that does not include a foundational speculative element will be rejected.

 Are AI submissions allowed?

 Absolutely not.
-If you have to ask how much or how little AI can be used to write the story, then you should not submit for consideration.
+If you have to ask how much or how little AI can be used to write the story, you should not submit it for consideration.

 What are the judging criteria?